 The table on the left is rod licence sales from the period April 2020 - March 2021.
-This saw a 16% increase in rod licence sales and income as a result of the Angling Trust's campaign to allow fishing during the Spring and Summer of the pandemic.
-However, rod licence sales are now back to the prepandemic levels and overall income has reduced to pre 2019 levels.
+This saw a 16% increase in rod licence sales and income as a result of the various campaigns to allow fishing during the Spring and Summer of the pandemic.
+However, rod licence sales are now back to the pre-pandemic levels and overall income has reduced to pre 2019 levels.

 We have discussed at length with the EA the resultant budgets allocated back to the area which covers the Broads.
-They clearly can't cover all the needs to sustain angling in what is the UK's largest natural fishery.
+They clearly are not able to cover all the needs to sustain angling in what is the UK's largest natural fishery.